We invite you to partake of this chilling compilation, this Harvest of Horror, this Spooky Season Spectacular!

 Dark Tales From the Mid-World

 Thirty-four tales of horror, satire, and weirdness celebrating the wide world of scary stories.
 Microfiction, poetry, short stories, and a novella.
 The weird, disturbing, hokey, and hilarious.
 Tiny sidebars and bigger-than-life extravaganzas.
-All on a theme of the Halloween monster movie marathons of old.
-All by the indie artists of mid-World Arts.
+All on a theme of the monster movie marathons of old.
+All by the indie artists of Mid-World Arts.

-Your perfect trick-or-treat companion!
+Your perfect sc(hair)-raising companion!

 Horror - Adult themes - Language - Action/horror violence

-Buy at Smashwords
+Buy the Paperback at Lulu

 A summation of the stories in Dark Tales from the Mid-World: